 The mini is perfect if you need to cook for 1-2 people.

 The mini is only 3 quarts, so you likely won't be able to cook for a family with kids.
 It is, however, the perfect size for a college kid or couple who doesn't have a lot of counter space or even a kitchen.

 6 Quart Pot

-The 6 quart is perfect for feeding 3-6 people.
+The 6 quart Instant Pot is perfect for feeding 3-6 people.
 This is the size I use and have been able to make a wide variety of meals for my whole family.
-It is a decent size am will likely fit in on your counter or in a cabinet.
+It is a decent size am will likely fit on your counter or in a cabinet.

 This size is perfect for feeding a small to medium-sized family.
 However, if you have a family of six that includes 4 hungry adolescents or teenagers, 6 quarts might be too small for you.

 8 Quart Pot

 Do not underestimate the size of this Instant Pot.
 It is massive and bulky.

 This Instant Pot is perfect for feeding a large crowd or family.
 You will definitely be able to cook for an entire horde of hungry teenagers with this.
 I have even been able to fit a medium-sized whole turkey in an 8 quart before.

 The 8 quart has a lot of pros, but it has some major drawbacks as well.